 - Corrosion resistance: Aluminum is naturally resistant to corrosion, making it suitable for various environments.

 - Thermal conductive: Aluminum is a good conductor of heat, which makes it useful in applications where heat transfer is essential.

 - Recyclable: Aluminum is 100% recyclable, making it environmentally friendly.

 Why is Forging Preferred over Casting?

-- Forging produces more robust and more durable products.
-Because the metal is shaped by being subjected to high levels of force, the grains of the metal are aligned, and the structure of the metal becomes dense, resulting in a more robust and durable product.
+- Forging produces more robust and durable products.
+Because the metal is shaped by being subjected to high levels of force, the grains of the metal are aligned, and the structure of the metal becomes dense, resulting the final product.

 - Forging can produce parts with more complex shapes.
 Because the metal can be shaped using various tools, forging can make parts with different shapes and sizes, including those with complex geometries that would be difficult or impossible to produce through casting.

 - Forging can be more cost-effective.
 While the initial cost of the equipment needed to perform forging may be higher than that required for casting, the cost per part may be lower due to the increased efficiency and productivity of the forging process.

 - Forging can be more precise.
 Because the metal is shaped using tools, it is possible to achieve high precision and accuracy in the finished product.

 Overall, forging is preferred over casting because it produces more vital, more durable products with complex shapes that are highly precise and can be cost-effective to produce.
 If you’re looking for high-quality aluminum forged parts, check out Zetwerk – a leading Aluminum Forge Company USA.